 In demand as a composer, Dietrich has completed over a dozen commissions for schools and organizations including Lawrence University’s Jazz Weekend, Ripon College, Madison College with the Edgar Knecht Trio (Germany), The Mount Horeb Middle School Jazz Festival, The UW-Whitewater Brass Quintet, and various high schools throughout Wisconsin.
 In 2017, Paul was commissioned by the Wisconsin Union Theater in Madison to write an extended work in honor of the Isthmus Jazz Festival’s 30th Anniversary.
 This piece was premiered at the festival in June 2017 by the University of Wisconsin-Madison Jazz Orchestra.
 Paul’s pieces have been played throughout the United States, and were performed as part of a cultural exchange program in Camagüey, Cuba in 2019.

 Paul has twice been the recipient of the Greater Madison Jazz Consortium’s Artistic Development Grant.
 In 2017, he wrote the four-part suite “Forward,” inspired by the sights and sounds of his home state, which became the core of his 2019 album of the same name.
-In 2020, Paul received a grant to write and perform a project for a nine-piece ensemble including a string quartet which will debut in 2020 or 2021, depending on the public health situation.
+In 2020, Paul received a grant to write and perform a project for a nine-piece ensemble including a string quartet, which is scheduled to debut in late 2021.

 Paul holds a Bachelor’s degree in trumpet and jazz studies from Lawrence University (2010) and a Master’s degree in Jazz Studies from DePaul University (2012).
 While at DePaul, Dietrich wrote several pieces that were performed by the DePaul University Jazz Ensemble, including an arrangement of Phil Woods’ “Pairing Off,” which was recorded on the Jazzed Media release Right to Swing (2013) and featured Woods and the composer.
 Of this recording, All About Jazz called it “the sizzler of the disc, with a pronounced performance by the trumpeter.”

-Paul is currently a resident of Madison, Wisconsin where he is an active member of the music scene.
-In addition to his own groups, he plays with the Afrobeat ensemble Immigré, the Ben Ferris Octet, Grupo Candela, and numerous area big bands.
-As an educator, Paul has an active private studio, coordinates the jazz program at Prairie Music & Arts in Sun Prairie, and directed the Jazz Orchestra at Madison East High School from 2016-2018.
+Paul is an active member of the Wisconsin music scene.
+In addition to his own groups, he plays with many Madison-area groups including the Afrobeat ensemble Immigré, the Ben Ferris Octet, Grupo Candela, and numerous area big bands.
+As an educator, Paul has an active private studio, has coordinated the jazz program at Prairie Music & Arts in Sun Prairie, and directed the Jazz Orchestra at Madison East High School from 2016-2018.
+In 2021, Paul spent a term teaching jazz trumpet at Lawrence University.

 While not performing, writing, or teaching, Paul loves a wide variety of films and is an avid Milwaukee Bucks and Brewers fan.
 He also enjoys spending time with his wife, Jessica, who makes Paul the second best trumpet player in his own family, and their dog, Obi.